 If you choose to get a federal student loan after applying for FAFSA, then NO.

-If you are applying for student loans from a private lender, then YES.
+If you apply for student loans from a private lender, then YES.
 It will be one of the most important factors.

-Tip: Credit Karma is a free way to check your credit report (updated very 7 days).
+Tip: Credit Karma is a free way to check your credit report (updated every 7 days).

-If you’re not monitoring you credit, you should be!
+If you’re not monitoring your credit, you should be!